Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 Influencer and community partnerships, the unglamorous truth about finding collaborators who aren’t just mining your audience for their own growth.
 This has to be reciprocal.
 Micro-influencers, playlist swaps, skill trades, and long-term relationships that compound over months, not one-off shoutouts you paid £200 for and get 14 streams.

 Emerging platform advantages.
 2026 is right around the corner, which means early adoption windows on platforms most artists will ignore until they’re already saturated.
-TikTok Series paywalls, YouTube Shorts monetisation, Discord ticketed events, and whatever else launches between now and February.
+TikTok Series paywalls, YouTube Shorts monetisation, Discord ticketed events.
+Whatever launches next that most artists will miss until it’s saturated.

 Budgeting an allocation you’re comfortable losing whilst you test what works (think £100-300 monthly to start, not £5 on a boosted post).